 - Auburn University

-There were 26 teams with totals less than the overall NCAA average and eleven less than $50,000.
-The following are the 10 D1 softball teams with the lowest reported average operating expenses for 2019-20:
+There were 81 teams with totals less than the overall NCAA average and 35 less than $50,000 (remember-COVID).
+The following are the 10 D1 softball teams with the lowest reported average operating expenses for 2020:

 - Texas Southern University

-Half of the teams were from the Southwestern Athletic Conference.
+The teams come from seven different conferences.
 Again, given COVID, you should check with the schools for their current status.

 - Big Twelve Conference